-I.7.7 The Secretary of the Faculty shall serve for a term of three years and shall be eligible for re-election.
+I.7.10 The Secretary of the Faculty shall serve for a term of three years and shall be eligible for re-election.
 Nominations and elections shall be held in the spring term every third year, and the person elected shall take office on the following July 1.

-I.7.8 Nominations for Chair, Vice-Chair, and Secretary of the Faculty shall be made by the Committee on Nominations, Elections, and Committees at least three weeks before the date of the election.
+I.7.11 Nominations for Chair-Elect and Secretary of the Faculty shall be made by the Committee on Nominations, Elections, and Committees at least three weeks before the date of the election.
 Additional nominees may be added to the ballot by written nomination signed by twenty-five faculty members and submitted to the Committee on Nominations, Elections, and Committees at least two weeks before the date of election.
 CONEC shall select and submit the names of qualified nominees for each office to its secretary for publication of the ballot.
 The nominee receiving the highest number of votes in the election shall be declared elected, unless he or she has failed to receive greater than 50% of the votes cast.
 In that event, a run-off election shall be held between the persons receiving the highest and the next highest number of votes.
 The person receiving the highest number of votes in the run-off election shall be declared elected.

+I.7.12 In the event of a vacancy of an Office of the General Faculty, the following procedures are to be followed:

+a.
+The Chair: If a vacancy occurs in the office of the Chair, the Chair-Elect shall serve as Chair for the remainder of the unexpired term.
+He or she shall thereafter remain in the office of the Chair for the following term.

+b.
+The Chair-Elect: If a vacancy occurs in the office of the Chair-Elect during the Fall Semester, a special election for Chair-Elect of the Faculty is to be conducted by the Committee on Nominations, Elections, and Committees.
+If a vacancy occurs in the Spring Semester, the office of Chair-Elect shall remain vacant for the remainder of the term and the duties of the Chair-Elect shall be redistributed as determined by the Faculty Senate Planning Team.

+c.
+The Past-Chair: If a vacancy occurs in the office of the Past-Chair, the Faculty Senate Planning Team shall appoint a replacement from among all past Chairs of the Faculty or from Faculty Senators who have served for more than two years.

+d.
+The Secretary: If a vacancy occurs in the office of the Secretary during the Fall Semester, a special election for Secretary of the Faculty is to be conducted by the Committee on Nominations, Elections, and Committees.
+If a vacancy occurs in the Spring Semester, the Faculty Senate Planning Team shall appoint a replacement from the members of the Planning Team not currently serving as in a General Faculty Office or as a Council Chair.
+If the unexpired term of the Office of the Secretary extends into the next academic year, an election for Secretary of the Faculty is to be conducted during the regular Spring elections.

 Section 8.
-Elected Committees of the General Faculty
+Elected Committee Membership of the General Faculty

-1.8.1 The elected committees of the General Faculty shall be the Committee on Nominations, Elections, and Committees; Delegates to the Faculty Assembly of The University of North Carolina; Faculty Grievance Committee; Faculty Hearing Committee; and the Post-Tenure Review Appeals Committee.
+I.8.1 The elected committees of the General Faculty shall be the Committee on Nominations, Elections, and Committees; Delegates to the Faculty Assembly of The University of North Carolina; Faculty Grievance Committee; Faculty Hearing Committee; and the Post-Tenure Review Appeals Committee.

 a.
 The Committee on Nominations, Elections, and Committees shall conduct all elections for officers and committees of the General Faculty according to the Faculty Constitution and the By-laws of the constituent bodies.